EcrituresNumeriques/stylo/docs/en_EN/pages/preview.md

 To annotate, select the section of text that you would like to comment; an annotation article will appear.
 Please select the entire word, as required, and not only the letter or typographic sign.
 You are able to *Highlight* and to *Annotate*.
 The annotation can be private ("Post only to me") or public ("Public post") and visible for other *Hypothes.is* users that have access to the preview URL in question.

-There are two annotation possibilities:
+There are two annotation options:

 - Annotate a version of the article: annotations will be attached only to this version and will not be visible on other version previews.